MazontheMoon/coddy-java/README.md

 ## August

+### 4 - Yard Sale Sign Maker

+Create a program that helps prepare eye-catching yard sale signs.
+Read a sign text and print it with all letters toggled (uppercase becomes lowercase and vice versa), then print how many spaces it contains.
+Finally, read the day's forecasted high and low temperatures and print the temperature range to help plan for shade.

 ### 3 - Colorful Urban Art Simulation

 Create a function named createColorfulArt that receives friends, initialPaint, paintingOrder, paintUsagePercentage, and turns as its parameters.